Dynamic Payment Plans Overcharged Report

 Use this report to find and fix overcharged production on Dynamic Payment Plans.
 A dynamic payment plan is considered overcharged if the sum of the payment plan debits (before interest) exceeds the sum of the production attached to the plan.
 Overcharged plans will turn yellow in the Payment Plans grid of the Account Module.

 From / To: Filters by the start date of dynamic pay plans.
 Defaults to a month from the current date.

 Providers: Filters by provider associated with the overcharged production.

 Clinics: Filters by the clinic associated with the overcharged production.
-Defaults to all clinics, but only overcharged production for clinics the logged-on user has access to will list.
+Defaults to All (includes hidden) clinics, but only overcharged production for clinics the logged-on user has access to will list.